Code-Institute-Submissions/xttrust-explore-romania-/README.md

 &nbsp;
     ![Navigation bar](wireframes/navbar-992.png)

-    -   To distinguish between active, clicked and hovered links, a blue hover effect is applied to the links, providing a visual indication when users interact with them.
+    -   A blue hover effect is used to visually highlight active, clicked, and hovered links, making it clear to users when they are interacting with these elements.

     ![Navigation bar on hover](wireframes/navbar-hover-992.png)

 + Small devices (<576px)

-\
-&nbsp;
-    - The navbar becomes a hamburger-style menu when the width is <=576, maintaining full responsiveness
+    - When the screen width is less than or equal to 576 pixels, the navigation bar adopts a hamburger-style menu, maintaining responsiveness across all devices.

-     \
-    &nbsp;
 ![Nav bar on small devices](wireframes/navbar-mobile-close.png)

     - When pressed, it opens the main menu with all available links.

-    \
-    &nbsp;
 ![Nav bar on small devices expanded](wireframes/navbar-mobile-hover.png)

-\
-&nbsp;
 [Back to Top](#table-of-contents)
-\
-&nbsp;

 ### Welcome Section